mdepasquale21/coronavirus/README.md

 # coronavirus
-A small repository to keep track of some analysis about the coronavirus spread in Italy, using data from https://github.com/pcm-dpc/COVID-19
+A repository to keep track of some analysis about the coronavirus spread in Italy, using data from https://github.com/pcm-dpc/COVID-19
+(available under license CC-BY-4.0)